How we broke up

 This is three years overdue.
 I feel like it’s a conversation I’ve never had with anyone.
 Not with you, not with my old friends.
 Snippets shared with a few people when they asked.
 I was engaged, and then I was not, and then I was moving on from an old relationship into the new.

 We broke up because I didn’t love you enough to stay with you.
 I didn’t even love you enough to look forward to talking to you during those last few months of our relationship.
-I didn’t love you enough that you had to walk on eggshells around me, and curate the things you share because you were worried I’ll explode in complaints and anger.
+I didn’t love you enough that you had to walk on eggshells around me, and curate the things you share because you were worried I’ll explode in disappointment and anger.

 We broke up because I didn’t love you enough to wait for you.
 I was always dissatisfied.
 Because everyone around me felt more successful than you.
 Because you had dreams, but you haven’t reached them yet and I was too impatient for the day that you would.
 Because I outgrew you.
 Because I wanted to settle down overseas, and you couldn’t.
 Because my plans made sense in my head, and yours didn’t.

 We broke up because I wasn’t happy when you proposed.
 Because I wanted to end it even before the trip to Europe but I thought, with everything already booked I might as well do it after.
 Instead, I went back engaged.
-I wasn’t excited to share how I said ‘yes’, and was envious of my friends who were happily sharing about their own proposals.
+I wasn’t excited to share how I said ‘yes’, and was envious of my friends who were happily sharing their own proposals.
 I never even said I didn’t like the ring because I didn’t want to hurt your feelings — but now I can be honest to myself.
 I’ve only had one proposal so far, and it was the worst.

 We broke up because I was bullied and exorcised for going out with you.
 Because I suffered alone and had to beg and cry for you to take my side.
 Because you never protected me from your friends who traumatised me and hurt me, and so I had to rely on myself to be resilient, survive, and heal.